AdamG00/Web-Application-Group-Project/README.md

 # CA229 Group Project

-This is our group project page for CA229.
-We have to create a webpage for a fitness app which is to be decided.

-Group members:
-- Adam Gilroy
--
--
--

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.